MikeMcQuaid/HookHand/README.md

 HookHand is a small web application which runs scripts from webhooks.

 ## Features
-- Runs scripts from a cloned Git repository.
+- Runs scripts from a cloned Git repository or local directory.
 - Runs script and passes parameters based on URL path.
 - Webhook metadata can be passed through POSTed JSON or form data and is exposed to the script as environment variables.
 - Script output is returned as plain text.